minkphp/MinkBundle/README.md

     public function testSimpleBrowsing()
     {
-        // choose driver:
+        // 1.
+CHOOSE DRIVER:

         // Symfony2 test.client driver will be used by default:
-        // you don't need to do anything
+        // you don't need to do anything, it's enabled by default

         // OR you can switch to headless goutte driver:
         // static::$mink->switchToDriver('goutte');

         // OR to JS-enabled in-browser Sahi driver:
         // static::$mink->swithcToDriver('sahi');

-        // all actions below works similar for ALL Mink drivers:
+        // 2.
+DO ACTIONS (all actions below works similar for ALL Mink drivers):

         $session = static::$mink->getSession();